bcthund/fresh_install/README.md

 Options:
-  -h, --help            show this help message and exit -v, --verbose         print commands being run before running them -d, --debug           print commands to be run but do not execute them --step=STEP           jump to an install step then exit when complete --restart=MODE        this is used to restart the script after downloading updated scripts
+  -h, --help            show this help message and exit -v, --verbose         print commands being run before running them -y, --yes             answer yes to all
+  -d, --debug           print commands to be run but do not execute them --in-testing          Enable use of in-testing features --step=STEP           jump to an install step then exit when complete --continue=STEP       jump to an install step and continue to remaining steps --restart=MODE        this is used to restart the script after downloading updated scripts
                         and will skip the step asking to download updated scripts.
 Under normal circumstances this should not be used.